izuane/BrainPrep_MSUCL/README.md

-**IMPORTANT:** This is a mirror clone of https://github.com/izuane/BrainPrep_ISBI2015
+**IMPORTANT:** This is a mirror clone of https://github.com/izuane/BrainPrep_ISBI2015 with some tweaks that permit BrainPrep to work out of the box with the MSUCL dataset.

 Note: This is a fork of BrainPrep (link: https://github.com/quqixun/BrainPrep) with the main difference being that I have tweaked this to handle the ISBI2015 dataset (link: https://smart-stats-tools.org/lesion-challenge-2015) instead of ADNI which the original BrainPrep handles.